deetsadi/CMTP/README.md

 # CMTP
 Contrastive Music-Text Pre-Training (CMTP) is a model that has learnt relationships between music and text, enabling fully zero-shot retrieval of music based on natural language prompts and vice versa.

-As an example, after training, the model was given a completely new and unlabeled set of ~1000 audio files to act as a database of known music.
+As an example, after training, the model was given a completely new and unlabeled set of ~1000 audio files ([GTZAN](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification) dataset) to act as a database of known music.
 Next, the model was given the prompt `a slow, haunting melody` and returned [this](https://github.com/deetsadi/CMTP/assets/47929718/f8e26155-d296-4a0c-96d9-c04499af3347)  as the strongest match within the dataset.

 Similarily, the prompt `female singer over keyboard and soft drums` was used and the model returned [this](https://github.com/deetsadi/CMTP/assets/47929718/f45dbffa-ae27-414f-9b46-17a3e6d4e292) as the best result.